Anduin2017/AnduinOS-Docs/Install/Install-Input-Method.md

     You **need** to log out and log back in to make the input method available.

-Then, you can add `AnduinOS-Rime` as the input method.
+Now, you have set `AnduinOS-Rime` as your input method.

 To switch between input methods, you can press `Windows + Space`.